labeveryday/mcp-obsidian-enhanced/README.md

    OBSIDIAN_PORT=27124
    ```

-### Integration with Amazon Q CLI and Claude Desktop
+### Integration with Amazon Q CLI

-To integrate this MCP server with Amazon Q CLI and Claude Desktop, you need to configure the MCP server in your AWS configuration.
-Create or update the file at `~/.aws/amazonq/mcp.json` with the following configuration:
+To integrate this MCP server with Amazon Q CLI, configure the MCP server in your AWS configuration:

+1. Create or update the file at `~/.aws/amazonq/mcp.json`:

 ```json
 {